 In August 2016, I was one of 14,000 IBM employees who was let go as part of a “resource action.”
 That’s not to mention some 5,000 other IBM employees who were let go in May of that same year.
 And, ironically, IBM’s Board of Directors had voted in January 2016 to change the company’s severance policy for IBM employees to one month pay regardless of years of service.
-Clearly, these RA’s were made to eliminate many seasoned veterans (20 to 30 years of experience with the company) with plans to replace them with younger employees who could be hired at a much lower salary.
-Well, that’s how CEO’s and Boards of Directors justify such moves – it’s all about increasing shareholder value.
+Clearly, these RA’s were made to eliminate a number of seasoned veterans (many with 20 to 30 years of service with IBM) with plans to replace many of them with younger employees who could be hired at a much lower salary.
+That’s how CEO’s and Boards of Directors justify such moves – it’s all about increasing shareholder value.

-At one point in our meeting he said, “I sometimes don’t like to think of myself as a salesman.”
-I told him, “You aren’t” and I shared a basic philosophy I have come to believe over my 30+ years as a sales professional.
-“There is no such thing as a sales cycle because in the end, really, no one ‘sells’ anything to anybody; people make decisions to buy.”
-I then explained that when we view the sales cycle from the buyer’s side of the table, it becomes a buying process and transforms how we think and behave as salespeople.
-I basically told him he needed to start thinking of himself as an educator and more of a “consultative” sales professional.
-I cannot tell you the excitement I saw in his eyes when I shared this with him.
+Towards the end of our meeting he said to me, “Sometimes I don’t like being a salesman.”
+I then shared with him a basic philosophy I have come to believe over my 40+ years as a sales professional.
+“Remember this – Nobody sells anything to anybody; people make decisions to buy!”
+I went on to explain to him that when we view the sales cycle from the buyer’s side of the table, as a buying process, it transforms how we think and behave as salespeople.
+I basically told him he needed to start thinking of himself more as an educator and “consultative” sales professional.
+He absolutely loved that explanation.